Analyzing Time Series Data

 | 1 | 2020-03-14 13:00:35.000000 | 11 | 33 | 105 | 1050000 | 91 | 16 |

-To find the current row for each turbine as of a specific point in time, you can use a stored procedure, as shown below.
+To find the current row for each turbine as of a specific point in time, use the stored procedure shown in the following example.

 DELIMITER //CREATE OR REPLACE PROCEDURE get_turbine_readings_as_of(_ts datetime(6))ASDECLAREq_turbines QUERY(tid int) = SELECT tid FROM turbine;a ARRAY(RECORD(tid int));_tid int;BEGINDROP TABLE IF EXISTS r;CREATE TEMPORARY TABLE r LIKE turbine_reading;a = COLLECT(q_turbines);FOR x IN a LOOP_tid = x.tid;INSERT INTO rSELECT *FROM turbine_reading tWHERE t.tid = _tidAND ts <= _tsORDER BY ts DESCLIMIT 1;END LOOP;ECHO SELECT * FROM r ORDER BY tid;DROP TABLE r;END //DELIMITER ;CALL get_turbine_readings_as_of('2020-03-14 13:00:35.5');